halixness/understanding-CLIP/README.md

 - **CLIP does not address data efficiency:** CLIP does not address the issue, it just has a very large source of supervision → ideal self supervision + self-training
 - **Unfiltered pairs** and social biases
 - **Complex tasks not describable with text**, inefficient few-shot learning compared to human performance

+### Downsides

+- Fallacies in abstraction: typography attack, biases in the data
+- Poor generalization out of the pre-training dataset
+- Poor performance on highly-detailed tasks such as vehicle model classification
+- Struggles in abstract novel tasks such as object counting

 ### Broader impacts